 This Raspberry Lime Basil Gin Cocktail is bursting with so much flavor from all the natural and fresh ingredients, simple syrup isn't even needed!

 Here's a tasty and refreshing cocktail that will help chase away those Monday blues.
-Yes, I'm still on this (beep) sugar detox but I’m eating fruit so this drink is completely acceptable for me to consume.
-Plus, I’ve had a super busy weekend and slightly stressed out one too, which is more than reason enough to have one of these beauties when I get home later tonight.
+Yes, I'm still on this (beep) sugar detox, but eating fruit, so this drink is completely acceptable for me.

 If there's one thing I have learned from not eating sugar is, I really like sugar.
 If I'm expected to cut out my daily dark chocolate, the least I could do for myself is eat a little fruit here and there.
 With a little alcohol.

 The wonderful benefit to using super fresh ingredients in this raspberry lime basil gin cocktail is that a simple sugar syrup isn't needed.

 The natural sweetness of the raspberries is enough and pairs excellently with the slightly sweet finish of the fresh basil and tartness of the lime juice.

 If you like red wine, try my recipe for this fruity Sangria.
 It's so perfect on a warm, sunny day.

 So cheers to this tasty Raspberry Lime Basil Gin Cocktail.
 Hope you enjoy it and please let me know in the comments!